EdmondChuiHW/EdmondAppsAndroidUtilsSample/README.md

 ============================

 Sample app to demonstrate [EdmondAppsAndroidUtils] [1] with logging, Activities, Fragments, SQLite databases, asynchronous operations, JSON, animations and more..

 Why is this app about US presidents?
-I searched "list of" on Google and it returned [this Wiki page] [2].
+Because I searched "list of" on Google and it returned [this Wiki page] [2].

-Link to Play Store.
+[Link to Play Store] [3].

 Developed By
 ======================